catavallejos/BASiCS/README.md

 of differentially expressed genes between the groups.
 As in traditional differential expression tools, BASiCS can uncover changes in mean expression between the groups.
-Besides this, BASiCS can also uncover changes in *over-dispersion* --- a measure for the residual cell-to-cell variation that is observed after accounting for technical noise.
+Besides this, BASiCS can also uncover changes in *over-dispersion* --- a measure for the excess cell-to-cell variation that is observed after accounting for technical noise.
 This feature has led, for example, to novel insights in the context of immune cells across aging [3].
+More recently, the BASiCS model has been extended to address the confounding between mean and variability that is typically observed in scRNA-seq datasets.
+This is achieved by introducing a *residual over-dispersion* parameter that is not confounded by mean expression [4].

-In both cases, a probabilistic output is provided, with posterior probability thresholds calibrated through the expected false discovery rate (EFDR) [4].
+In both cases, a probabilistic output is provided, with posterior probability thresholds calibrated through the expected false discovery rate (EFDR) [5].

-Currently, BASiCS relies on the use of **spike-in genes** --- that are artificially introduced to each cell's lysate --- to perform these analyses.
+The original implementation of BASiCS relies on the use of **spike-in genes**
+--- that are artificially introduced to each cell's lysate --- to perform these analyses.
+However, our latest work has extended the BASiCS model to datasets in which spike-ins are not available (multiple *batches* are required) [4].

 **Important: BASiCS has been designed in the context of supervised experiments where the groups of cells (e.g. experimental conditions, cell types) under study are known a priori (e.g. case-control studies).
 Therefore, we DO NOT advise the use of BASiCS in unsupervised settings where the aim is to uncover sub-populations of cells through clustering.**